fractal-solutions/qflow/README.md

 ## Installation

-To get started quickly with a new project, you can use the `create-qflow` tool:
+To get started quickly with a new project, you can use the `create-qflow` tool (Recommended):

 ```bash
 bunx create-qflow@latest <project-name>